bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

       3. Any project that the CPO determines would benefit from the coordinated authorizations process due to its complexity.

-* 	**Mines Office (MMO)** All construction and operations permit applications for coal and mineral mines are managed by the Mines Office (MMO) and must be submitted through the MMO’s intake email permrecl@gov.bc.ca.
+* 	**Major Mines Office (MMO)** All construction and operations permit applications for coal and mineral mines are managed by the Mines Office (MMO).

 ## 2.2.
 Risk Assessment
 In accordance with B.C.
-Government procedures and policies, the standard [Privacy Impact Assessment (PIA)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/security-threat-and-risk-assessment) and [Security Threat and Risk Assessment (STRA)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/security-threat-and-risk-assessment) processes have been completed for this use case.
+Government procedures and policies, the standard [Privacy Impact Assessment (PIA)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/security-threat-and-risk-assessment) and [Security Threat and Risk Assessment (STRA)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/security-threat-and-risk-assessment) processes have been completed for the use of this credential technology.

 ## 2.3.
 Trust Assurance and Certification
 Development of digital technology is led by [British Columbia’s Digital Code of Practice](https://digital.gov.bc.ca/resources/digital-principles), applicable to all public service employees and contractors involved in and accountable for digital service delivery.

 ## 2.4.
 Governance Requirements
-The Mines Digital Services (MDS) updates and manages this credential governance framework.

 Legislation and regulations govern the disposition, administration and management of mines in BC.
 These can be found in [The Mines Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96293_01).